ccbogel/QualCoder/README.md

 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"

 2. Download the QualCoder software from: https://github.com/ccbogel/QualCoder from the Green Code button.
-This is the newest, but not yet officially released code.
-Click the green button "Code", and then "Download ZIP".
-Alternatively, choose the most recent release zip, see right hand side of this page for the link to Releases.
+This is the newest, but not yet officially released code (occasionally coding errors creep in).
+Click the green button "Code", and then "Download ZIP". **Alternatively**, choose the most recent release zip, see right hand side of this page for the link to Releases.

 3. Unzip the folder to a location (e.g. downloads).
 (Tip, remove the doubled up folder extraction QualCoder-master\QualCoder-master when asked where to extract.
 Just QualCoder-master).